HelpContact UsView shopping cart

 1. Slice the beef into thin pieces, about about 1/3" (3 cm) thick.

-2. Saute the green curry paste in oil over medium heat until fragrant, reduce the heat, gradually add 1 1/2 cups of the coconut milk a little at a time, stir until a film of green oil surfaces.
+2. Saute the green curry paste in oil over medium heat in a wok or saute pan until fragrant, reduce the heat, gradually add 1 1/2 cups of the coconut milk a little at a time, stir until a film of green oil surfaces.

 4. Arrange on a serving dish and garnish with sweet basil leaves and red chilies before serving.